 Alibates Flint Quarries National Monument

 In the Texas Panhandle, you can find the Alibates Flint Quarries.
 These sites have produced colorful and valuable flint for Native American tribes throughout the Great Plains for thousands of years.
 Flint was a valuable stone before metal came along.
-Not only could you chip it into a sharp, durable blade, but also Alibates flint was unique in its range and variety of colors.
+Not only could you chip it into a sharp, durable blade, but Alibates flint was also unique in its range and various colors.
 Everyone who was anyone used Alibates flint for knives and hatchets.
 You can see why when you visit the quarries along Lake Meredith.

 Texas is a big state, so it only makes sense that it’s full of big and beautiful national parks.
 Whether it’s for the centennial or just for fun, there’s always plenty of the great outdoors to enjoy in the Lone Star State.